r-neal-kelly/doticu-npc-party/Docs/STYLE.md

 ---

 ## Naming Conventions
-- Vanilla intrinsic types and descriptors are always in lower camelCase:
+- Vanilla intrinsic types and keywords are always in lower camelCase:

         string
         int
         bool
         autoReadOnly
+        endIf

 - Refined vanilla types are always in captial CamelCase: